isaacg1/isaacg1.github.io/_posts/2021-08-15-educational-media.md

 * Blog post: [Meta-rationaliy](https://metarationality.com/bongard-meta-rationality), by David Chapman.
 All about Bingard problems, which consist of coming up with good explanations for why two sets are divided the way they are.
 I think the nebulosity stuff is overblown and high-faluting.

 * Research essay: [Fraud in Honesty Study](https://datacolada.org/98), by Uri, Joe, Leif and an anonymous team of researchers.
 Proves that a major study on honesty was fradulent, in extensive detail.
+Responses from the original authors are very interesting, with none disputing the analysis.

 Updated through 08/22.